 The form factors shown previously are calculated for "monodisperse" systems where there is only one size of particle.

-"Polydispersity" or the distribution of particle sizes, has an effect on the observed scattering.
+"Polydispersity" or the distribution $\bigcirc$ of particle sizes, has an effect on the observed scattering.

-The form factor minima become less pronounced as the polydispersity, usually given as a number between 0 and 1 defined as:
+The form factor minima become less pronounced as the polydispersity increases.

+This is usually given as a number between 0 and 1 defined as: